Meadowlarke/Bibliography/Porter2016.md

 185: Recreating cinema verité with sound (the now-iconic "public radio sound.")

--: #Z: The "public radio soud" so recognizable by its lack of a narrator was pioneered by the "founding mother" of NPR Susan Stamberg.
-She was inspired by the cinema verité of the time, saying that "The idea "was to tell a story without telling it—just sound through chunks."
-This was met with some resistence.

 186: Criticism that the network has lost its creativity.

 186/187: The professionalization of the network.